 Students are responsible for the proper care of all books, supplies, furniture, equipment, and school buildings.
 Students who damage school property or equipment will be required to pay for the damage or replace the item.
 If the damage is done deliberately, disciplinary action will also be taken.

-Tobacco products, lighters, and matches are prohibited on any school property or grounds.
+Tobacco products, electronic cigarettes or other similar devices, lighters, and matches are prohibited on any school property or grounds.
 Smoking and/or possession of tobacco are in violation of the Arizona State Law ARS 13-3622.
 Violations of this rule will result in consequences ranging from detention to suspension.

 Vista Verde has a variety of clubs and organizations for students of all interests.
 We encourage students to get involved in activities such as: National Junior Honor Society, School Council, Intramurals, Clubs, and a variety of other activities and sports.